Opposite of persisting for an extended period of time

 Opposite of of great consequence, importance, or significance

-Opposite of having reality or existence
+Opposite of living, surviving, or having existence

 Opposite of present participle for to remain in existence, or in the same state, indefinitely or for an extended period